-If the Section 301 tariffs are affecting your company, please consider joining us in a free webinar on June 19, 2019 @ 1:30 pm CST.
-Scarbrough’s President and COO, Adam Hill, along with Patrick Caulfield, an attorney at GDLSK, an international trade and customs law firm, will talk about legal opportunities to recover or avoid paying duty to CBP.
-This is an interactive webinar set up as a question/answer forum.
-Please submit your questions ahead of time or via live chat.
-Can’t make it?
-Register anyway and receive a recording.Register Now
+If the Section 301 tariffs are affecting your company, watch this webinar recording to learn more.
+Scarbrough’s President and COO, Adam Hill, along with Patrick Caulfield, an attorney at GDLSK, an international trade and customs law firm, talk about legal opportunities to recover or avoid paying duty to CBP.

 Download each Section 301 List below: